apache/geode/Managing-backward-compatibility.md

 ##Peer to peer compatibility between major releases

-GemFire servers are connected to one another via a peer-to-peer distributed system.
-Since GemFire is an always-up system it supports rolling upgrade between both minor and major releases between peers.
+Geode servers are connected to one another via a peer-to-peer distributed system.
+Since Geode is an always-up system it supports rolling upgrade between both minor and major releases between peers.

-This means that new distributed algorithms must be able to tolerate the presence in the distributed system of older versions of GemFire and make allowance for how they behave.
+This means that new distributed algorithms must be able to tolerate the presence in the distributed system of older versions of Geode and make allowance for how they behave.
 The algorithms can't assume that all peers will understand the new algorithm.